-I am a Postdoctoral Researcher at the Digital Economy Research Group at ZEW – Leibniz Centre for European Economic Research in Mannheim.
+I am a Postdoctoral Researcher at the ZEW – Leibniz Centre for European Economic Research in Mannheim.
 I also co-coordinate the Mannheim Centre for Competition and Innovation (MaCCI).

 You can download my CV here.